 The Lego crayons are super simple to make.
 Take off the crayon wrappers, break the crayons into pieces, and then place into molds.
 Bake at 275 degrees for 20-25 minutes until they are fully melted.
 Let them cool before taking out of molds.

-I purchased the molds from Amazon.
-Just Google Lego molds you can find a lot of places to purchase them.
-I used crayons from the dollar store.
-I think that was a smart idea, because the crayon wrappers were really easy to take off.
+I purchased the molds from Amazon HERE. (affiliate link) I used crayons from the dollar store.
+I think that was a smart idea because the crayon wrappers were really easy to take off.

-My next idea for an activity came from the Lego Movie!
+My next idea for a Lego birthday party activity came from the Lego Movie!
 What is Emmett’s favorite T.V.
 Show?… “Honey, Where are my pants?”
 I thought it would be fun to finally find “Honey, Where are my pants?” man, his pants!
 We played pin the pants.

 I found an image of the “Where are my pants?” man, and I had it printed onto a 16×20 poster.
 Then I printed out a pair of white pants for each kid.
 I also attached a label with each child’s name to the pants.
 That way we could know who was closest.